 Cool Sword: In the fourth movie, two of them.
 Firstly, he poisons his usual weapon to give him the edge against Blackbeard due to losing his leg in their first encounter.
 After this gambit pays off, he takes the Sword of Triton as well as the Queen Anne's Revenge as the prize, gaining with it many of Blackbeard's magical powers.

 Elizabeth: Captain Barbossa , I am here to negotiate the cessation of hostilities against Port Royal.
 Barbossa: There are a lot of long words in there, Miss, we're naught but humble pirates.
 What is it that you want?
 Elizabeth: I want you to leave and never come back.
-Barbossa: I'm disinclined to acquiesce to your request. (leans in as Elizabeth looks confused) Means "no".
+Barbossa: I'm disinclined to acquiesce to your request. (beat) Means "no".

 Will: "Elizabeth goes free."
 Barbossa: "Yes we know that one, anything else?"